Geisha Girl (film)

-Geisha Girl is a 1952 American adventure film directed and produced by George Breakston and C. Ray Stahl, and starring Steve Forrest, Martha Hyer, Tetsu Nakamura, Heihachirō Ōkawa, and Dekao Yokoo.
-The full film was shot in Tokyo, Japan.
-The plot was, in fact, created so as to educate American viewers of such Japanese traditions as a Kabuki theater presentation, a Buddhist religious ceremony, and a geisha house.
-Despite these features, the Japanese people were presented as stock characters or buffoons.
-Martha Hyer did not play the main role in the film, yet got the top billing.
+Geisha Girl is a 1952 American adventure film directed and produced by George Breakston and C. Ray Stahl and starring Steve Forrest, Martha Hyer, Tetsu Nakamura, Heihachirō Ōkawa and Dekao Yokoo.
+The film was shot in Tokyo, Japan.
+The plot was written to educate Western viewers about Japanese traditions such as a Kabuki theater presentation, a Buddhist religious ceremony and a geisha house.

 Plot

-Two American soldiers—Rocky Wilson and Archie McGregor serve in the Korea War.
-One day they are on the leave in Tokyo.
-The easygoing duo wants to visit night clubs and bars, but GIs are not allowed to enter there.
-Therefore, the two want to find civilian clothing to do what they want.
-They go to a recommended black market shop and buy new cloth.
-Archie discovers strange pills in the breastpocket of the suit jacket, and the sales clerk wants to cancel the deal, but they are interrupted by the military police.
-Rocky and Archie are trailed to a bar where Mr. Nakano, who is a powerful gang leader, encounter them and invite them to visit his home, mentioning that there is a geisha school there.
+American soldiers Rocky Wilson and Archie McGregor, fighting in the Korean War, are granted leave in Tokyo.
+They want to visit nightclubs and bars, but as GIs are denied entrance, they purchase civilian clothing on the black market.
+Archie discovers strange pills in the suit jacket, and the sales clerk wants to cancel the deal, but they are interrupted by the military police.
+Rocky and Archie are trailed to a bar where powerful gang leader Mr. Nakano invites them to visit his home, mentioning that there is a geisha school there.

-Rocky and Archie are accompanied by stewardess Peggy Barnes (Martha Hyer), who is actually a government spy trying to track down the mysterious pills because they are very powerful explosives, even more dangerous than a nuclear bomb.
-Nakano, assisted by his henchmen and some geisha, tries to get the pills from Archie but fails to do so because one geisha girl, Michiko, informs Peggy who, in turn, informs the police.
-The police captain forcefully invites Zoro, a powerful hypnotist, to get involved in the events.
-The gangsters keep on chasing the pills, but the conjuror-magician finally manages to subdue the villains.
-The two soldiers are left in Peggy's custody.
+Rocky and Archie are accompanied by stewardess Peggy Barnes, who is actually a government spy trying to find the mysterious pills because they are very powerful explosives, more dangerous than a nuclear bomb.
+Nakano, assisted by his henchmen and some geisha, tries to wrest the pills from Archie but fails because geisha girl Michiko informs Peggy, and Peggy notifies the police.
+The police captain involves Zoro, a powerful hypnotist.
+The gangsters continue to pursue the pills, but Zoro finally manages to subdue them.
+Rocky and Archie are left in Peggy's custody.